How an Islamist party is gaining ground in Bangladesh, worrying moderates

 The interim government has condemned the incidents, pledging “zero tolerance” from law enforcement and promising to protect minorities.

-Hindus are the largest minority in Bangladesh, making up about 8% of the population, followed by much smaller numbers of Buddhists and Christians.
+Hindus are the largest minority in Bangladesh, making up about 8 per cent of the population, followed by much smaller numbers of Buddhists and Christians.

 “Minorities have never had real protection under any government, but the fear and insecurity we now face is unprecedented,” said a minority community leader, requesting anonymity for fear of reprisals.